Hisham9995/MechaCar/README.md

 5) __AWD capabilities__

 The null hypothesis would be: each performance metrics is statistically similar between the MechaCar prototype and all vehicle from the other manufacturers.
 We would use a one-way ANOVA test.
-To check if the mean of two or more groups are significantly different from each other.
+To check if the mean of two or more groups are significantly different from each other.This test is used to compare the means of a continuous numerical variable across a number of groups.
 So in this analysis we would compare the mean for each metric across the different manufacturers.

 In order To perform the test, We need a data of MechaCar vehicles and its competition